Robbert Snelders is Co-Leader of Cleary Gottlieb’s EMEA Competition Group.

-He has extensive experience in EU and worldwide merger control proceedings, EU and international cartel and abuse of dominance investigations, litigation before national courts and the European Courts in Luxembourg, and arbitration proceedings.
+He has extensive experience in EU and worldwide merger control proceedings, cartel and abuse of dominance investigations, as well as litigation before national courts and the European Courts.

 Robbert is a Dutch citizen.
 He joined the firm in New York in 1992 and became a partner in 2001.